C191068/Ali_Khatami_Lottery2/README.md

 ![c6](https://github.com/C191068/Ali_Khatami_Lottery2/assets/89090776/ff083d06-64da-4e8f-898d-305b93287655)

-we can see the contract comes with this function fulfillRandomWords <br>
+we can see the contract comes with this function fulfillRandomWords and it is internal and virtual <br>